 Conversion of existing pages for editing with the Components Editor

-In a future SiteBuilder release, there will be a button on the Current page tab to convert pages for editing with the Components Editor.
-This process will, as far as possible, automatically convert the page content into a format editable within the Components Editor.
-You can then see how your content looks, make changes and preview the page before publishing it.
-Selecting Close, don't save within the Components Editor will cancel the page conversion.
+You can convert pages that you currently edit using the old visual editor or raw editor so that they're editable using the Components Editor instead.
+This process automates, as far as possible, converting the page content into a format editable within the Components Editor.
+You can then see how your content looks, make changes and preview the page before publishing it, which completes the conversion process.
+Selecting Cancel within the Components Editor cancels the page conversion.

-After a page is converted, you will be able to use SiteBuilder's History tab to view previous versions of it, as usual, but will only be able to restore versions published using the Components Editor.
+After a page is converted, you can use SiteBuilder's History tab to view previous versions of it, as usual, but can only restore versions published using the Components Editor.

 Email webteam at warwick dot ac dot uk